vishalcoelho/thesis_ultrasonic_localization/README.md

-# UltrasonicLocalization
+# Ultrasonic Localization

-M.S.E.E Thesis on Localization of UAV/UGVs in Urban Environments
+This is my M.S.E.E Thesis on Localization of UAV/UGVs in Urban Environments.